Leadership Team

 Isabel’s passion lies at the intersections of media and mass incarceration, and she hopes to help organizations like NICJR shift cultural narratives around crime, policing and incarceration.

-Jesslyn Mitchell-Laguna, Policy Analyst
+Jesslyn Mitchell-Laguna, Senior Policy Analyst

-Jesslyn Mitchell-Laguna is a Policy Analyst at NICJR.
+Jesslyn Mitchell-Laguna is a Senior Policy Analyst at NICJR. .
 She supports the Policy Team by collecting data and conducting research on policies, programs, strategies, and organizations in the fields of criminal and juvenile justice, youth development, violence reduction, organizational development, and other relevant areas.
 She writes and contributes to NICJR publications, assists with NICJR advocacy efforts, and supports NICJR community outreach as needed.
 Jesslyn also manages grants and contracts in support of NICJR’s strategic growth and development by liaising with community partners, government agencies, and other philanthropic entities.

 Jesslyn is a fierce proponent of intersectional race, gender, and economic equality.
 Prior to her work with NICJR, Jesslyn was an educator, researcher, and advocate in the US and abroad.
 Jesslyn previously worked in Tanzania and Uganda to build coalitions for women’s economic rights at the local, national, and international level.
 She worked in post-conflict zones where she learned first-hand how societal trauma and systemic poverty affect community violence and crime.